 What do they say, “You can’t make this s**t up“?

 After 300 years of colonial rule, the Spanish lost the Spanish-American war that secured freedom for Cuba in 1898 with a lot of help from the USA.

-In the period 1898 to 1902, a lot of things happened that would keep the most conservative conspiracy theorists pondering for decades.
+From 1898 to 1902, many things happened that would keep the most conservative conspiracy theorists pondering for decades.
 Negotiations, secret meetings, treaties, and whatnot.

 Whatever really happened, the result was that the USA acquired the right to influence Cuba in all matters that mattered.

-And they did for the next 50 years or so, until the famous event when Fidel Castro and his comrades took the power in Cuba from Batista on New Year’s Eve in 1958, and the world changed.
+And they did for the next 50 years or so, until the famous event when Fidel Castro and his comrades took power in Cuba from Batista on New Year’s Eve in 1958, and the world changed.

 I do recommend you take the time to experience these events from the other side of the perspective when you are here.